Last updated: January 06, 2025

 When should you choose a different type of loan?

-If you want to consolidate debt, a HELOC may not be a good choice, particularly because the rate is often variable.
-A closed-end loan, such as a second mortgage or even a refinanced first mortgage, is generally a better solution as it is usually a fixed rate over the repayment term of the loan.
+If you want to consolidate debt, a HELOC may not be a good choice, mainly because the rate is often variable.
+A closed-end loan, such as a mortgage refinance, with a fixed rate may be a better solution.

-If you only need a small amount of money and for a short time, the origination fees and other costs of a HELOC may offset its advantages, as compared to a credit card or another short-term loan.
+If you only need a small amount of money for a short time, consider a credit card or a short-term loan.

 If you decide a HELOC is right for you, consider these key points:

-• Watch out for early termination, annual fees, or prepayment fees
+• Watch out for annual, early termination, and/or prepayment fees.

-• Determine the details of the adjustable rate, if applicable
+• Determine the details of the variable rate, if applicable.

-• Make sure the loan is set up to be paid off by the end of the term (i.e. no balloon payment required)
+• Make sure the loan is paid off by the end of the repayment period.
+Otherwise, you may have to pay a ballon payment.

 $0 Application Fees.